MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 Remember, both types of rooms can handle both types of experiences when needed.
 Rooms can also be designed to accommodate both easily by having technology for each use.
 The important thing to remember is that no matter what space you are equipping, from a private office to a lecture hall, it needs to be Teams enabled.

-**Combination presentation and co-creation space layouts:** A combination of use cases from other meeting scenarios can be combined to form multi-purpose rooms where presentation-focused meetings as well as co-creation work can be achieved with equal efficiency, often simultaneously.
+**Combination presentation and co-creation space layouts:** A combination of use cases from other meeting scenarios can be combined to form multi-purpose rooms where presentation-focused meetings, as well as co-creation work, can be achieved with equal efficiency, often simultaneously.

 ## Optimizing the meeting experience
 A great meeting experience is the result of using the best possible technology for a meeting space in ways that facilitate the exchange of ideas without being intrusive.